How to Thread A Sewing Machine Needle Easily – Tips & Tricks

 Yes, this turns off the workspace light.
 But, having a child, pet, or your own accidental touch start the machine while you’re fiddling with the needle only leads to bad things!

-Just set up an auxiliary light to replace the workspace light if you need the added illumination.
-And, make sure to orient it to avoid shadows.
-Once you’ve gotten the hang of needle threading, you can decide if you prefer to thread with the machine on or off.
+If you need added illumination, set up an auxiliary light to replace the workspace light., making sure to orient it to avoid shadows.
+Once you’ve mastered needle threading, you can decide whether you prefer to thread with the machine on or off.

 3. Presser Foot Down or Removed (Optional)